Welcome to BIT115 and the world of java!

 - INSTRUCTIONAL VIDEO: How to Setup the Software on your PC (MP4, 76MB)

+This video was made a few years ago, so it uses earlier version numbers of Java and jGRASP.
+When watching it, just substitute the current version numbers in your mind's eye.
+Everything else will be the same.
 If the video portion of the video doesn't stream (you hear the audio, but don't see the video) it is recommended that you save the file locally by right-clicking on the link and selecting "Save link as..."
 (Firefox, Chrome) or "Save target as..."
 (Internet Explorer) and pointing the download to your desktop, USB thumb drive, or other location of your choice.
 To view the file once it is download, I recommend installing and using the VLC Media Player.

 - TROUBLESHOOTING: jGRASP wedge2 error: command "javac" not found ERROR